|

 Margins

-be deposited prior to entering the trade.
-This small deposit, known as
+deposited prior to entering the trade.
+This small deposit, known as the margin,

-the margin, is not a down payment, but rather a performance bond or good
+is not a down payment, but rather a performance bond or good faith deposit to

 Leverage